Whiteblock/wb-beam/Test_Plan.md

 on performance.
 Each test series is comprised of three separate test cases which define the variable to be tested.

-(_Note_: The numbers listed below are subjected to change)

 ## Transaction Test Options:
-- Streaming Requests: Continuously and consistently sending transactions one at a time
+- __Streaming Requests__: Continuously and consistently sending transactions one at a time
-- Batch Requests: Periodically sending batch of transactions.
+- __Batch Requests__: Periodically sending batch of transactions.

 ### Series 1: Number of Miners